 Before he signed papers on our loan and received the money, we required a valid drivers license and a certificate from a local driving school.
 But once he received our loan, he made one excuse after another for why he didn’t buy a car or do any type of taxi business, and although we granted him a 3-month extension to start paying his loan, he never made a single payment nor provided documentation on how he used our funds.
 Five months after he received our funds, we learned of other ministries he scammed and people that he falsely impersonated to perform his money-deals.
 We have learned this about Darlington Wesseh Gbee:

-4. Darlington W. Gbee has also scammed another Ex-Mormon ministry by having them pay for a laptop that we already provided for him 7 months prior.
-Also, he is continuing to plead for funds for a new motorbike when one of our friends in ministry already provided him a brand new one 2 years ago.
+3. Darlington W. Gbee has also scammed another Ex-Mormon ministry by having them pay for a laptop that we already provided for him 7 months prior.
+Also, for several months he plead for funds for a new motorbike when one of our friends in ministry already provided him a brand new one 2 years ago.

-5. January 2015 Update: We just received word the Gbee is NOW claiming to be doing ministry to Muslims.
-He is operating under the name Wesseh Gbee, with new scams attempting to raise funds for his Muslim ministry, an orphanage, a cement business and a rice business.
-He greatest means of raising funds is by “friending” people on Facebook.
-Once you allow him as your “friend”, he will friend your friends and pursue them for money as well.
-He also contacts people through Christian ministry websites.
+4. January 2015 Update: We received word that Gbee is now claiming to be doing ministry to Muslims and is operating under the name Wesseh Gbee, with new scams attempting to raise funds for his Muslim ministry, an orphanage, a cement business and a rice business.
+His greatest means of raising funds had been by “friending” people on Facebook.
+Once a person allows him as a “friend” on Facebook, he has been known to “friend” their friends and pursue them for money as well.
+In the past, Gbee has also contacted people through Christian ministry websites.